rhlranjan50/Contacts-Book/Readme.md

 # Contacts-Book App

-Sontact-Books is a Single Page Application builts using HTML5, CSS3, JavaScript, Materialize.css and Knockout.js The app uses websocket to connect with the server and fetch live stocks data.
+Sontact-Books is a Single Page Application builts using HTML5, CSS3, JavaScript, Materialize.css, Knockout.js and Webpack.

 ## Installation

-Simply download the application and run index.html.
-You need to have an active internet connection as the Material UI framework is served from cdn.
+You can choose to clone or download the application.
+Unzip the project and run following commands:
+* Installing Dependencies - `npm install`
+* Running the application - `npm run start:dev`
+* Building production build - `npm run build`

 ## Choice of Frameworks
 * Knockout.js - Due to the less complexity of the app, I wanted to use a minimal JavaScript framework that provided data binding primarily.
 Initially, I thought to use React, but given the time constraints, I opted Knockout.js as the code set up and deployment is relatively easier as compared to React.